JujuAdams/RunGML/bounce_annotated.md

 	],
 ```
 First we define the object's Create event, which will be run immediately.
-Starting with "pass" as the top-level operator means all other elements of the list will be evaluated and their outputs ignored.
+Starting with `"pass"` as the top-level operator means all other elements of the list will be evaluated and their outputs ignored.
 This is a common way to structure multi-line programs.

 The body of the create function operates as follows:

-- Set the object's x and y variables randomly within screenspace.
+- Set the object's `x` and `y` variables randomly within screenspace.
-    - The "p" operator is used to reference the parent of the RunGML interpreter executing the program, which in this case will be the oRunGML_ObjectTemplate instance we are creating.
+    - The `"p"` operator is used to reference the parent of the RunGML interpreter executing the program, which in this case will be the oRunGML_ObjectTemplate instance we are creating.
-    - To make the object bounce around the *room* instead of the *screen*, we could replace "display_gui_(w/h)" with "room_(w/h)", and define a "draw" event instead of a "draw_gui" event below.
+    - To make the object bounce around the *room* instead of the *screen*, we could replace `"display_gui_(w/h)"` with `"room_(w/h)"`, and define a `"draw"` event instead of a `"draw_gui"` event below.
 - Define the horizontal and vertical radii for an ellipse.
 - Set the outline width of the ellipse.
 - Set a movemnt speed of 300 pixels/second.
-    - We use "v" instead of "p" here to set a register value in the interpreter rather than an instance variable for the object.
+    - We use `"v"` instead of `"p"` here to set a register value in the interpreter rather than an instance variable for the object.
+This value is only used temporarily, we won't need to reference it again after creation.
 - Select a random starting direction around a diagonal (pick a random number between 30 and 60, and add it to a random multiple of 90).
 - Compute the initial x- and y-velocities based on the starting speed and direction.
 - Create a random color.